 IJCC will assign extra reviewers.
 At least 30% of new substantial content must be added from the published conference versions.
 A cover letter must be submitted together with

-the journal version, explaining in detail the extension and difference between the journal version and the conference version.
+the journal version and conference version, explaining in detail the extension and difference between the journal version and the conference version.

 IJCC is sponsored by Services Society, to support professional reviewers and volunteers to conduct peer-review process for all paper submissions.
 IJCC's policy and professional ethics require that referees treat the contents of papers under review as privileged information not to be disclosed to others until the date of publication.
 Therefore it is expected that no one with access to a paper under review will divulge or make any use of its contents unless and until the paper is approved and published.
 Contents of abstracts submitted to reviewers will also be regarded as privileged information, and handled in this manner.
 Editors-in-Chief of IJCC shall ensure that referees adhere to this practice.